operator-framework/java-operator-plugins/docs/tutorial.md

 ### Apply Custom Resource and CRD's using below command

 There are a couple of ways to create the CRD.
 You can either create the file manually.
-OR let the quarkus extensions defined in pom.xml use the annotations on your Spec/Status classes to create the crd files for you.
+Or let the quarkus extensions defined in `pom.xml` use the annotations on your Spec/Status classes to create the crd files for you.

 #### Manually create `crd.yaml`